skip to main content

 When the flow in rivers or streams falls too low, then watertake consent holders who have low flow conditions in their consent must stop taking water.

-To find out more about low flows, go to https://www.hbrc.govt.nz/environment/low-flows/
+Find out more about low flows

 Planning for an extreme dry period may be challenging for lifestyle block owners who haven’t experienced these kind of conditions.
-The Ministry for Primary Industries has specific resources and support for small block owners in a drought.

 It’s understandable to be stressed given the pressures from extreme dry events or a drought.
 If you need further support, don’t hesitate to call or text 1737, at any time 24/7 to speak with a trained counsellor.
 You can also call 0800 787 254 and speak with a representative from the East Coast Rural Support Trust.